 Some Office of the Children’s eSafety Commissioner tips:

 - Talk to your child about cyberbullying before it happens.
 Work out strategies to address cyberbullying that you are both comfortable with, so your child knows what to expect if they do report concerns to you or another trusted adult.

 - Help your child to develop the skills they need to interact safely and respectfully online.
 Guide their online activities and help them learn to communicate appropriately with friends and family.

 - Encourage children to treat others on the net the same way they would in real life.

 - Advise your child not to respond to any negative messages and to report any negative messages they receive to you or another trusted adult.

 - Reassure your child that you won't block their access to the internet if they report concerns about cyberbullying.
 Help them to stay connected online and offline to supportive family and friends.

 - Help your child to block anyone who sends offensive content.
 Most social networking services allow users to block and report someone who is behaving badly,

-The Office of the Children’s eSafety Commissioner has practical information and advice for parents and children available at: https://esafety.gov.au/about-the-office/esafety-brochures
+The Bullying, No Way! (http://bullyingnoway.gov.au) website and the Office of the Children’s eSafety Commissioner https://esafety.gov.au/about-the-office provide practical information and advice for parents and children.

 If you feel that your child may be involved in the bullying of others, there are also resources aimed to help are at https://esafety.gov.au/education-resources which can help you address the issue and support your child's further understanding of safe online behaviours.